-This rebate is for systems between 4 and 100 kW.
-For residential customers the payment plan the solar customer has opted for makes a difference.
+This rebate is for systems between 4-100 kW.
+For residential customers, the payment plan the solar customer has opted for makes a difference.

-Solar customers on TOU get the lesser of 50 percent of the project, $3,000 or 22 cents per watt-hour (Wh).
-Residential customers that have opted out of the TOU will potentially get less.
-This is because instead of possibly getting 22 cents per Wh they get 11 cents per Wh.
+Solar customers on TOU receive the lesser of 50 percent of the project, $3,000 or 22 cents per watt-hour (Wh).
+Residential customers that have opted out of the TOU will potentially get less because instead of 22 cents per Wh, they receive 11 cents per Wh.

 Commercial Storage Incentive Program

-Commercial storage incentives go to systems that are between 4 kW and 1,000 kW.
+Commercial storage incentives include systems between 4-1,000 kW.
 For Commercial customers, their options differ based on two variables.
 Whether they qualify for the federal investment tax credit (ITC) and if the system is a critical infrastructure.

-All commercial systems get the lessor of its options.
-These options include the maximum on the reservation notice, the incentive payments listed above, 50 percent of the installation or the cap for the customer type.
-This cap is between $50,000 and $300,000 depending on the type of infrastructure.
+All commercial systems receive the lesser of their options.
+These options include the maximum on the reservation notice, the incentive payments listed above, 50 percent of the installation or the customer type cap.
+This cap is between $50,000 and $300,000, depending on infrastructure type.

 Federal ITC in Conjunction with NV Energy Storage

-The ITC is a dollar for dollar tax credit that is applied toward purchased solar arrays.
-However, this credit can also be applied to energy storage systems.
-They just have to be installed in conjunction with renewable energy.
+The ITC is a dollar-for-dollar tax credit applied toward purchased solar arrays.
+However, this credit can also apply to energy storage systems; they just need installing in conjunction with renewable energy.

 Although Commercial customers with the ITC get less per watt from NV Energy, it doesn’t mean taking this route is a bad option.
-In fact, this credit actually accounts for a large portion of both solar and storage costs.
+This credit accounts for a large portion of both solar and storage costs.

 Another benefit of the ITC is that residential customers don’t get less from NV Energy for having it.
-These individuals get up to 30 percent off of the cost of installing solar/storage and qualify for utility incentives.
+These individuals get up to 26 percent off the cost of installing solar and storage and qualify for utility incentives.

-The only issue is that the ITC is set to phase out over the next couple of years.
-This means that if you want the best deal, it is better to get it now before this incentive decreases.
+The only issue is that the ITC will phase out over the next couple of years.
+If you want the best deal, it’s better to invest in solar and storage now before this incentive decreases.